balamuruganky/EKF_IMU_GPS/README.md

 # Extended Kalman Filter (GPS and IMU fusion)

 ## Goal
 The goal of this algorithm is to enhance the accuracy of GPS reading based on IMU reading.
-No RTK supported GPS modules accuacy should be equal to greater than 2.5 meters.
+No RTK supported GPS modules accuracy should be equal to greater than 2.5 meters.
 Extended Kalman Filter algorithm shall fuse the GPS reading with 9 axis IMU to improve the accuracy of the GPS.

 ## Dependencies
 * CMake